anetSzajo/DogApp_TS/README.md

 * [Screenshots](#screenshots)

 ## General info
-**Dog App** Wants to buy a dog but have not decided what breed?
-Take a second and use DogApp to find all dog breeds and their subbreeds.
+Wants to buy a dog but have not decided what breed?
+Take a second and use Dog App to find all dog breeds and their subbreeds.
 Search if you know the breed name.
 Choose a breed to view some random photos.
 Check available subreeds and their photos.

 ## Technologies
 **Frontend:** React, JavaScript, TypeScript, SCSS\